Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_scheduled_task_subnet_ids"></a> [scheduled\_task\_subnet\_ids](#input\_scheduled\_task\_subnet\_ids)

 Description: A list of subnet IDs to associate with the ECS task.
-A permissive default subnet will be used if not specified.
+This value is required when create\_scheduled\_task is true.

 Type: `list(string)`